Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives or artificial colors.

 Palak thalipeeth is a wonderful standalone main dish that can be served for breakfast.
 This dish does not require a side dish; it may be served as is or with a simple tomato sauce.
 Yogurt is also lovely with it.

-Thalipeeth also make for perfect, low-fat lunchbox dishes for school or work.
+Thalipeeth also makes for perfect, low-fat lunchbox dish for school or work.
 Spinach is low in fat, cholesterol-free, and a good source of protein, fiber, calcium, vitamins, and minerals.
 These pancakes are crunchy and delicious.

 |Prep time||Cook time||Ready in||Yields|

 4 spinach pancakes